RAF Mildenhall Observes Sexual Assault Awareness and Prevention Month

-U.S. Air Force Col. Ryan Garlow, right, 100th Air Refueling Wing commander, and Chief Master Sgt.
-Tiffany Griego, 100th ARW command chief, hold the Sexual Assault Awareness and Prevention Month banner at Royal Air Force Mildenhall, England, March 6, 2024.
+U.S. Air Force Col. Ryan Garlow, left, 100th Air Refueling Wing commander, and Col. Steven Ayre, 352nd Special Operations Wing operations officer, pose for a photo after signing the Sexual Assault Awareness and Prevention Month proclamation at Royal Air Force Mildenhall, England, April 2, 2024.
 Leaders across the Department of Defense are committed to reducing and stopping sexual assault by creating and cultivating a positive and ReaDy Culture.
-(U.S. Air Force photo by Senior Airman Katie Mullikin)
+(Courtesy photo by Lauren Griffith)

 |Date Taken: